-However, if you have the flexibility of choosing a slightly smaller or larger sized screen, you'll find more overall "bang for your buck" in the 65 inch or 75 inch range (scroll down for alternate recommendations).
+However, if you have the flexibility of choosing a slightly smaller or larger sized screen, you'll likely find more overall bang for your buck if you were to purchase a 65 inch or 75 inch models.

-In this article, I'll do my best to answer the common question concerning the search for a 4K TV with 70" models to consider, things to keep in mind and alternate solutions coming in a slightly larger or smaller TV sizes.
+In this article, we'll do our best to answer the common question concerning the search for a 70″ 4K TV model like what to consider, things to keep in mind and other alternate recommendations in a slightly larger or smaller TV sizes.

-I suggest reading through the entirety of this article and if you are still unsure which is best for your needs, leave a comment with any further questions or concerns.
-I'll do my best to provide helpful insight to clear up any confusion.
+We suggest reading through the entirety of this article and if you are still unsure which is best for your needs, leave a comment with any further questions or concerns.
+One of our staff will do their best to provide helpful insight to clear up any confusion.

-If you've already begun your hunt for a new television at this size, you've probably run into a dilemma.
-Why are there barely any 70 inch TV models to choose from?
+If you've already begun your hunt for a new 70″ television, you've probably run into this dilemma.
+Why are there barely any 70 inch TV models on the market?

 For example, a quick search for a 70 inch 4K TV on both Amazon and B&H only bring up a combined total of four different models.
 Included in these results are three newer models from VIZIO and Sony as well as a discontinued Samsung TV released in 2016.

-While these are all reputable brands, some of you may be scratching your head as to why there aren't more models to choose from.
+While these are all reputable brands, some of you may be scratching your head as to why there aren't more 70-inch models offers.
 The reason for this is television manufacturers tend to stick to a general sizing formula that follows the industry's standards for screen sizes.

-You'll see a lot more variations of TV sizings under 32", but after surpassing this mark you'll traditionally see the screen sizes as follows (measured in inches from corner to corner):
+You'll see a lot more variations of TV sizings under 32″.
+After surpassing this mark you'll traditionally see the screen sizes as follows (measured in inches from corner to corner):